Haladay History, Family Crest & Coats of Arms

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Haladay has been spelled Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 Early Notables of the Haladay family (pre 1700)

-in Dumfries, founder member of a minstrels' guild, now known as the Worshipful Company of Musicians...
-Another 127 words (9 lines of text) are included under the topic Early Haladay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Haladay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haladay family to Ireland

 Some of the Haladay family moved to Ireland, but this topic is not covered in this excerpt.